Ai Generated Chess | Image by Wilfried Pohnke from Pixabay

 Empire Size: Approximately 2,500 km² (present-day Chiapas, Mexico)

 K’inich Janaab’ Pakal, also known as Pakal the Great, ruled the Maya city-state of Palenque.
-His reign is noted for the construction of some of the most magnificent structures in the Maya world, including the Temple of the Inscriptions, where his tomb was discovered.
+His reign is noted for constructing some of the most magnificent structures in the Maya world.
+These structures include the Temple of the Inscriptions, where his tomb was discovered.

 6. Franz Joseph I: The Austro-Hungarian Emperor